Cash Receipts

 In CustomBooks, a Cash Receipt is used for recording the following kinds of transactions:

-• payments received from a customer which may include partial payments and payments for multiple invoices;
+• Payments received from a customer which may include partial payments and payments for multiple invoices;

-• unapplied payments;
+• Unapplied payments;

-• refunds made by a vendor.
+• Refunds made by a vendor.

-Recording a Cash Receipt
+Steps to Create a Cash Receipt Document

 1. Navigate to Sales → Cash Receipts.

-2. Click Create.
+2. Click Create → New.

 3. Choose the Customer from the drop-down list.

-4. Change the Date, needed.
+4. Change the Date, if necessary.

-5. Enter the Payment amount
+5. Enter the Amount received.

-7. Choose the appropriate Type for the transaction.
+6. Choose the appropriate Type for the transaction.

-• Choose Bank Account to record the amount in a bank account.
+to record the amount in a bank account.

 8. Enter the Reference #.
+(Optional)

-10. Enter a Memo. (optional)
+11. Enter a Memo.
+(Optional)

 Creating a Cash Receipt